HofUniversityIWS-OpenAgenda/OpenAgenda.Application/README.md

 * Templates
   * /template/Meeting/Index.html *to read from Resource/Private/Templates/Meeting/Index.html*

-Identifiers can be taken from *'__identity'* properties of the accordant JSON responses.
+Identifiers can be taken from *__identity* properties of the accordant JSON responses.